canonical/karma-k8s-operator/README.md

 ## Relations
 Currently, supported relations are:
-- karmamanagement, via which alertmanager-karma receives information about alertmanager units, typically from alertmanager-karma-proxy.
+- karma-dashboard, via which karma-operator receives information about alertmanager units, e.g. from alertmanager-operator or karma-alertmanager-proxy-operator.
 - ingress, for interfacing with nginx-ingress-integrator.

 ## OCI Images